-Drugs (Sale/Distribution) Sale or Distribution is the attempt or act of offering, selling, trading, procuring or distributing (with or without compensation) drugs, paraphernalia, over the counter drugs, or anything presented as a drug on District property, at a District-sponsored event or on transportation.
+Drugs (Over the Counter) Over-the-counter, non-prescription pharmaceuticals fall into this definition, unless the student has complied with the District's policy for such medication.
+Alternate Consequences Long Term Suspension Drugs (Sale/Distribution) Sale or Distribution is the attempt or act of offering, selling, trading, procuring or distributing (with or without compensation) drugs, paraphernalia, over the counter drugs, or anything presented as a drug on District property, at a District-sponsored event or on transportation.
 (See drug definition below) (A.R.S. § 13-3415 F.1.)
-Short Term Suspension Expulsion Drugs (Use, Possession, Under The Influence) Chemical substances, narcotics, prescription or non-prescription medications, vapor products which include electronic devices/vapes or other vaping products (cartridges) inhalants, controlled substances or substances that students represent to be chemical substances, narcotics or controlled substances on District property, at a District-sponsored event, or on sponsored transportation.
+Short Term Suspension Expulsion Drugs (Use, Possession, Under the Influence) Chemical substances, narcotics, prescription or non-prescription medications, vapor products which include electronic devices/vapes or other vaping products (cartridges) inhalants, controlled substances or substances that students represent to be chemical substances, narcotics or controlled substances on District property, at a District-sponsored event, or on sponsored transportation.
 Supplements and/or nutritional supplements shall be considered a look-alike drug.
 The term "drugs" includes anything that looks like drugs or which is presented as drugs.
 Drug residue is also considered a "drug."
 (A.R.S. § 13-3415 F.1.)
 Short Term Suspension Expulsion Electronic Devices Includes cell phones, hand-held devices, media players, watches, or other electronic items.
 These items must be in the off position and not be displayed for use during the school day from bell to bell, unless otherwise directed by a staff member for instructional purposes or for use as an educational resource.
 Electronic Devices may not interfere with the learning, safety or well-being of others.
 The District is not responsible for the loss, damage and/or theft of any of these types of devices.
-See page 14 Confiscation Short Term Suspension Endangerment • possible TMT Recklessly or intentionally creating, engaging in, encouraging or failing to report any potential unsafe, dangerous or hazardous situation.
+See page 30 Confiscation Short Term Suspension Endangerment Possible TMT Recklessly or intentionally creating, engaging in, encouraging or failing to report any potential unsafe, dangerous or hazardous situation.
 Endangerment can include a risk to the health, safety and welfare of students and staff.
 Endangerment can include risk of injury, harm and death.
 Consequences depend on the potential severity of the endangerment.
 Consequences depend on the direct or indirect involvement of the endangerment, including acting as an accessory.
 (A.R.S. § 13-1201) Short Term Suspension Expulsion Extortion The act of knowingly obtaining or seeking to obtain property or services, or causing or seeking to cause another to act in a manner, by means of a threat to do any of the following: (1) cause physical injury; (2) cause damage to property; (3) engage in illegal conduct; or (4) make false accusations.
-(A.R.S.§ 13-1804) Short Term Suspension Expulsion Failure to Follow School Rules School policies, rules, and procedures as outlined by the school and the district are to be followed and complied to by all students.
-Alternate Consequences Short Term Suspension Fire Alarm Misuse Intentionally ringing the fire alarm when there is no fire.
-Short Term Suspension Long Term Suspension Fighting (with weapon/without weapon) Mutual participation in an incident involving physical violence.
-Short Term Suspension Expulsion Firearm (Use/Possession/Distribution/Sale) • mandatory TMT Any weapon that is designed to (or may be readily converted to) expel a projectile by an explosive, or by the action of an explosive.
-This includes any handguns, pistol, revolver, rifle, shotgun.
-Any destructive device, which includes: any explosive, incendiary, or poison gas, bombs, grenades, mines, rockets, missiles, pipe bombs, firearms or similar devices designed to explode and capable of causing bodily harm or property damage.
-Sale or Distribution of Firearms is the Long Term Suspension Expulsion
+(A.R.S.§ 13-1804) Short Term Suspension Expulsion